Britain says Syria deal will only work if Russia stops bombing

-"If implemented fully and properly ... , this (deal) will be an important step toward relieving the killing and suffering in Syria," Hammond said in a statement.
+"If implemented fully and properly ... , this (deal) will be an important step towards relieving the killing and suffering in Syria," Hammond said in a statement.

-"But it will only succeed if there is a major change of behavior by the Syrian regime and its supporters.
+"But it will only succeed if there is a major change of behaviour by the Syrian regime and its supporters.

 "Russia, in particular, claims to be attacking terrorist groups and yet consistently bombs non-extremist groups including civilians.
 If this agreement is to work, this bombing will have to stop: no cessation of hostilities will last if moderate opposition groups continue to be targeted."